madskronborg/saas-toolkit/docs/FastAPI/configuration.md

 # Configuration

-The `saas_toolkit.fastapi.conf` module contains a collection of setting classes that can be used to configure the FastAPI app.
+The `kitman.fastapi.conf` module contains a collection of setting classes that can be used to configure the FastAPI app.

 ## App Settings (required)